ZeinabHassani/SolarFlarePredition/README.md

    2. **Resampling:** Oversampling Sliding Window

    3. **Prediction Solar flare:** The six models trained for solar flare prediction, each differing in time series format (irregular vs. regular), resampling techniques, and LSTM architecture (LSTM vs. DLSTM).
 The models utilize a sliding window approach on the flare time series, including:
   1) LSTM applied to irregular time series with various resampling strategies,
   2) DLSTM on irregular time series with different resampling,
   3) LSTM on regular time series with a 3-hour interval and resampling,
   4) DLSTM on regular time series with a 3-hour interval and resampling,
   5) LSTM on regular time series incorporating resampling and ensemble learning,
   6) DLSTM on regular time series with resampling and ensemble learning.

-1. Number 1
-    1. NUmber 1.1
-    2. Number 1.2
-2. Number 2

 # DataSet